Linear video editing: Early technology

-The first widely accepted video tape in the United States was two-inch quadruplex videotape, which traveled at 15 inches per second.
+The first widely accepted video tape in the United States was two-inch quadruplex videotape, which traveled at 15 in/s.
 To gain enough head-to-tape speed, four video recording and playback heads were spun on a head wheel across most of the two-inch width of the tape.
 (Audio and synchronization tracks were recorded along the sides of the tape with stationary heads.)
 This system was known as "quad" (for "quadruplex") recording.

-The resulting video tracks were slightly less than a ninety-degree angle (considering the vector addition of high-speed spinning heads tracing across the 15-inches-per-second forward motion of the tape).
+The resulting video tracks were slightly less than a ninety-degree angle (considering the vector addition of high-speed spinning heads tracing across the forward motion of the tape).

 Originally, video was edited by visualizing the recorded track with ferrofluid, cutting it with a razor blade or guillotine cutter, and splicing with video tape, in a manner similar to film editing.
 This was an arduous process that should be avoided where possible.
 When it was used, the two pieces of tape to be joined were painted with a solution of extremely fine iron filings suspended in carbon tetrachloride, a toxic and carcinogenic compound.
-This "developed" the magnetic tracks, making them visible when viewed through a microscope so that they could be aligned in a splicer designed for this task.
-The tracks had to be cut during a vertical retrace without disturbing the odd-field/even-field ordering.
+This "developed" the magnetic tracks, making them visible when viewed through a microscope, so that they could be aligned in a splicer designed for this task.
+The tracks had to be cut during a vertical retrace without disturbing the odd/even field ordering.
 The cut also had to be at the same angle that the video tracks were laid down on the tape.
 Since the video and audio read heads were several inches apart, it was not possible to make a physical edit that would function correctly in both video and audio.
-The cut was made for video, and a portion of the audio was then re-copied into the correct relationship, using the same technique as for editing 16mm film with a combined magnetic audio track.
+The cut was made for video, and a portion of the audio was then re-copied into the correct relationship, using the same technique as for editing 16 mm film with a combined magnetic audio track.

 The disadvantages of physically editing tapes were many.
 Some broadcasters decreed that edited tapes could not be reused, in an era when the relatively high cost of the machines and tapes was balanced by the savings involved in being able to wipe and reuse the media.
 Others, such as the BBC, allowed reuse of spliced tape in certain circumstances as long as it conformed to strict criteria about the number of splices in a given duration, usually a maximum of five splices for every half hour.
-The process required great skill and often resulted in edits that would roll (lose sync), and each edit required several minutes to perform, although this was also initially true of the electronic editing that came later.
+The process required great skill and often resulted in edits that would roll (lose sync), and each edit required several minutes to perform, although this was also initially true for the electronic editing that came later.

-In the United States, the 1961-62 Ernie Kovacs ABC specials and Rowan & Martin's Laugh-In were the only TV shows to make extensive use of splice editing of videotape.
+In the United States, the 1961–1962 Ernie Kovacs ABC specials and Rowan & Martin's Laugh-In were the only TV shows to make extensive use of splice editing of video tape.